umdenes100/TankCodeGuide/README.md

   <img src="https://raw.githubusercontent.com/umdenes100/TankCodeGuide/master/img/romeo.png" alt="Sensor" width="500">

 #### Ultrasonic Sensor
-The ultrasonic sensor is useful for detecting obstacles immediately infront of the tank.
+The ultrasonic sensor will detect objects in front of it, and output the distance.
 It has 4 pin connections:
 - Vcc = 5V
 - Trig = 8
 - Echo = 9